 Some of the remaining patterns are named on this page.

 Many of the obvious names were already used.
-Naming patterns is much more difficult than it sounds, which is probably why Carlton Ware did not name all of them!
+Naming patterns is much more difficult than it sounds,

 Please note that each pattern had many variants.

-Most Blushware patterns were decorated using various and diverse colour combinations, sometimes making them look quite different, especially when they are printed in flow blue.
+sometimes making them look quite different, especially when they are printed in flow blue.

 If you want to go directly to a specific pattern click on its name in the list below.